Eukaryotic large ribosomal subunit (60S)

 Ribosomal particles are denoted according to their sedimentation coefficients in Svedberg units.
-The 60S subunit is the large subunit of eukaryotic 80S ribosomes.
+The 60S subunit is the large subunit of eukaryotic 80S ribosomes, with the other major component being the eukaryotic small ribosomal subunit (40S).
 It is structurally and functionally related to the 50S subunit of 70S prokaryotic ribosomes.
 However, the 60S subunit is much larger than the prokaryotic 50S subunit and contains many additional protein segments, as well as ribosomal RNA expansion segments.

 Overall structure

 Characteristic features of the large subunit, shown below in the "Crown View", include the central protuberance (CP) and the two stalks, which are named according to their bacterial protein components (L1 stalk on the left as seen from the subunit interface and L7/L12 on the right).
 There are three binding sites for tRNA, the A-site, P-site and E-site (see article on protein translation for details).

 The core of the 60S subunit is formed by the 28S ribosomal RNA (abbreviated 28S rRNA), which is homologous to the prokaryotic 23S rRNA, which also contributes the active site (peptidyl transferase center, PTC) of the ribosome.
 The rRNA core is decorated with dozens of proteins.
 In the figure "Crystal Structure of the Eukaryotic 60S Ribosomal Subunit from T. thermophila", the ribosomal RNA core is represented as a grey tube and expansion segments are shown in red.
 Proteins which have homologs in eukaryotes, archaea and bacteria are shown as blue ribbons.
 Proteins shared only between eukaryotes and archaea are shown as orange ribbons and proteins specific to eukaryotes are shown as red ribbons.